Mary D'Alton: Career

 D’Alton joined Columbia University in 1999 as the Virgil G. Damon Professor of Obstetrics and Gynecology and director of the division of Maternal Fetal Medicine.
 In 2005, she was appointed the director of the Obstetrical and Gynecological Service at Columbia Presbyterian Medical Center at NewYork-Presbyterian Hospital.
-In these roles, she helped develop a new screening test to provide a more accurate predictor for Down Syndrome in the first trimester of pregnancy.
+In these roles, she helped develop a new screening test to provide a more accurate predictor for Down syndrome in the first trimester of pregnancy.

 As a result of her research, D'Alton was elected a member of the National Academy of Medicine (then referred to as the Institute of Medicine) in 2013.
 She later earned the Seymour Milstein Distinguished Service Award as "a senior member of the medical staff at NYP/CUIMC and Columbia University Vagelos College of Physicians and Surgeons (VP&S) for exceptional and long-standing service."
 During the COVID-19 pandemic, D'Alton co-authored numerous publications on the coronavirus.

 Personal life

-D'Alton is married to Richard L. Berkowitz and they have two children together.
+D'Alton is married to Richard L. Berkowitz.